k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 As will be explained later, Kafka queues are used as the transaction broker common between all nodes.

-In a way each Kafka queue plays the role of a virtual table that publishes all transaction updates, and from which each node reads the transactions of all the nodes (including its own) to physically update its own local copy of the commonDB SQLite file.
+In a way each Kafka queue plays the role of a virtual table that publishes all transaction updates, and from which each node reads the transactions of all nodes (including its own) to physically update its own local copy of the CommonDB SQLite file.

-- Node 1 and Node 3 wish to modify table T5 of commonDB with an update on same row, but with different value:
+- Node 1 and Node 3 wish to modify table T5 of CommonDB with an update on the same row, but with different values:

   - Node 3 wants to update T5 on Row 10 with value = 3
   - Node 1 wants to update T5 on Row 10 with value = 1
   - Assuming that table T5 is in-sync across all nodes, if Node 3 commits its update (on T5, Row 10, Value=3) first then table T5 will be first updated by Node 3 and all other nodes will subsequently update their tables using the message published by Node 3.
   - Then, all nodes will re-update their tables using the message published by Node 1.

-- Node 1 and Node 3 wish to modify table T5 of commonDB with a different update.
+- Node 1 and Node 3 wish to modify table T5 of CommonDB with a different update.
   - Assuming that table T5 is in-sync across all nodes, all nodes will catch up with the update messages published by Node 1 and Node 3, starting with the update that was first committed.

 Note:

-The Node originating the update will also update its own commonDB table by reading the very same message it published on Kafka and by using the update data available on Kafka's message.
+The Node originating the update will also update its own CommonDB table by reading the very same message it published to Kafka and by using the updated data available on Kafka's message.